azerinnan/Transportation_cost_and_delivery_analysis/README.md

 # Transportation Cost And Delivery Analysis

 ## Project Overview
-This project analyzes transportation cost and delivery time across two main segment:
+This project analyzes transportation cost and delivery time using supply chain data from a fashion and beuty startup.
+It focuses on the flow of goods across two main segment:

 1. From manufacturer to supplier distribution centre
 2. From supplier distribution centre to customers

-An interactive Power BI dashboard help monitors and break down the transportation cost spending, determine the cost patterns and highlighted areas of improvement.
+An interactive Power BI dashboard help monitors and break down the transportation cost spending, determine the cost patterns, delivery performance and highlighted areas of improvement.

 ## Objectives

 - Identify total transportation cost by transportation mode and routes.

-- Determine the most frequent transportation mode used to deliveries to distribution centres.
+- Determine the most frequently transportation mode used for deliveries to distribution centres.

 - Compare the cost and delivery lead time of each transportation mode.

-- Compare the average shipping cost and delivery time to the customers.
+- Compare the average shipping cost and delivery time to customers.

 ## Data Source